Sponsorship of Employee Seeking Permanent Residency Status Policy

 - The total cost to the Commonwealth does not exceed $5,000, and

-- For other than the labor certification request, the employee enters into an agreement with the University to repay the cost if s/he fails to continue employment with the university for a period of at least 3 years beyond the date of application.
+- For other than the labor certification request, the employee enters into an agreement with the University to repay the cost if the employee fails to continue employment with the university for a period of at least 3 years beyond the date of application.
 (No agreement to repay is to be required for the labor certification process.)

 Process to Become an Immigrant Based on Employment: